yiisoft/yii2/docs/guide/output-data-widgets.md

 presenting data in a form of a table.

-Each row of the table represents the data of a single data item, and a column usually represents an attribute of the item (some columns may correspond to complex expression of attributes or static text).
+Each row of the table represents the data of a single data item, and a column usually represents an attribute of the item (some columns may correspond to complex expressions of attributes or static text).

 Grid view supports both sorting and pagination of the data items.
 The sorting and pagination can be done in AJAX mode or normal page request.
 A benefit of using GridView is that when the user disables JavaScript, the sorting and pagination